hyperledger/bevel/docs/source/operations/adding_new_org_corda.md

 <a name = "run_network"></a>
 ## Run playbook to add the new organization to the existing R3 Corda network

-[This](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/platforms/r3-corda/configuration/deploy-network.yaml) playbook (deploy_network.yaml) is used to deploy the network.
+The [deploy_network.yaml](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/platforms/r3-corda/configuration/deploy-network.yaml) playbook is used to deploy the network.
 Same playbook is used to add a new organization to the existing network.
 This can be done manually using the following command

 ```
 ansible-playbook platforms/r3-corda/configuration/deploy-network.yaml --extra-vars "@path-to-network.yaml"
 ```

 ---
 **NOTE:** If you have additional applications, please deploy them as well.

----